uwegeercken/jare_server/README.md

 Then run the server like this:

-java -cp jare0.73.jar com.datamelt.server.RuleEngineServer /home/uwe/development/quality_checks/server.properties
+java -cp jare0.79.jar com.datamelt.server.RuleEngineServer /home/uwe/development/quality_checks/server.properties

 If you output to a file or mongodb, add the required jar files to the classpath argument above.

 Once running, the server will wait for connections from clients.
+A client is implemented in a Pentaho PDI plugin, so that an ETL transformation can connect to the server running the ruleengine.

-last update: 2015-04-28
+last update: 2016-09-02